What Happens To A Mortgage When The Borrower Dies?

 It’s important to note that lenders don’t automatically require full repayment of the loan or initiate foreclosure upon a client’s passing.
 The client’s family is more than welcome to send in payments to keep the loan current and in good status.

 The best thing to do upon the death of a family member is to first contact the servicer of the loan.
 Servicers typically require a death certificate and verification that you’re the inheritor of the house.

 Talk To A Home Loan Expert About Your Options

-For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Rocket Mortgage can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable to the heir.
+For example, if a client dies and someone wants to pay the loan but doesn’t have the ability to do so, Rocket Mortgage can often offer loss mitigation modification options, completed in conjunction with an assumption, to put the loan in the heir’s name while working to make the payment more affordable.

 Assumption options are also available to heirs who want to pay the loan’s current payment and have that payment reflected on their credit.

-To elaborate, if the heirs want to assume the loan so that the payments they make will appear on their credit, they are entitled to do so without becoming financially responsible for the loan.
-Until an assumption takes place, no one is responsible to make payments on the home in the eyes of the lender or the credit bureaus.
+If the heirs want to assume the loan so that the payments they make will appear on their credit, they are entitled to do so without becoming financially responsible for the loan.
+Until an assumption takes place, no one is responsible for making payments on the home in the eyes of the lender or the credit bureaus.
 If a payment isn’t made, the home will go into default, and foreclosure could begin.

 There are a lot of factors that go into these types of preparations.
 It’s important to consider how your decisions today will affect your loved ones when you’re gone.